abdelk7344/github-tutorial/README.md

 ---
 ## Error Handeling
 * If you type `git init` in the wrong dicrtory and intialize git, type `rm -rf.git` to unintialize git from the current direcctroy that you are in
-* If in any case you want to delte your repo(local and remote)
+* If in any case you want to delete your repo(local and remote)
-  1. Go to your IDE and in your repo type in `rm -rf.git` and this will delte your local
+  1. Go to your IDE and in your repo type in `rm -rf.git` and this will delete your local
   2. Go to github and click your repo.
 Click _setting_ and go all they way down till you see **Delete this Repository** and go ahead and press delete and type the name of your repo.
 You have delted your remote.

 ---
 ## Collaboration
-1. Go to the repository that you will be making modifications on
+1. Go to the repository that you will be , after cloning, making modifications on
 2. Click **Fork** on the top right under your icon
 3. After you **Fork** it, press the green **Clone or Download** button
 4. If its not already clicked of _SHS_ then click _SHS_